twers1/discord-bot/README.md

 ## Features

 ### Moderation
-My Awesome Discord Bot includes a set of powerful tools for moderating your server.
+Discord Bot includes a set of powerful tools for moderating your server.
 Manage members, maintain order, and ensure safety with ease.

 ### Music
 Enjoy an excellent musical experience with my bot.
 The music module, based on youtube_dl, allows you to easily play music from YouTube.
 And that's just the beginning!
 In the future, I plan to expand support to platforms like Spotify to offer you even more options for musical diversity.

 ### Future Plans
-My Awesome Discord Bot is constantly evolving, and I have exciting plans to add many more features.
+ Discord Bot is constantly evolving, and I have exciting plans to add many more features.
 Get ready for:

 - Enhanced music support with Spotify
 - Database integration for saving user settings